 Occasional Rain This Week

 MADISON, Wis.
-(WMTV) - Low pressure is moving across the state early today.
-It is keeping clouds around but most of the showers are exiting to the northeast.
-Breezing conditions early this morning will give way to diminishing wind through the midday.
-Temperatures will be a little on the cool side by seasonal standards.
-High temperatures today will reach the middle and upper 40s.
+(WMTV) - Another area of low pressure will move through the region over the next several days.
+This is a slow-moving system which will bring periods of rain and a little snow between now and Friday.
+Once it moves away, sunshine and milder conditions will settle in for the upcoming weekend.
+Breezy conditions are expected at times over the next few days as the low strengthens.

-We have more rain coming up through the week as the unsettled weather pattern continues.
-There are chances of rain each day between now and Friday.
-The best chances of rain this week will be Tuesday night and again Thursday.
+Temperatures will be a little milder today and tomorrow with highs expected to be near averages in the lower 50s.
 By the weekend, high pressure will build in and plenty of sun is expected both Saturday and Sunday.
-By Sunday highs will be nearing the 60 degree mark.
+By Sunday highs will be nearing the 60 degree mark in some spots.

 Copyright 2022 WMTV.
 All rights reserved.